jouros/Hashivault/README.md

 mypythonappsa              0         22h
 ```

-If I set 'automountServiceAccountToken: true' in Ansible, I get SA Token automatically mounted into Pod:
+If I set 'automountServiceAccountToken: true' in Ansible, I get SA JWT Token automatically mounted into Pod.
+This is required because I have set vault.hashicorp.com/agent-init-first: "true" in Pod Helm Chart which means that init container will start before Pod, this makes Vault secrets available for App before start.
+Default value for this is 'false':
 ```text
 $ k get pod mypythonapp-85994db9f5-cspr4 -n test2 -o yaml
    volumeMounts: